environmentalinformatics-marburg/distribution_digitizer/documentation/handover_20231113/handover_kai.md

 *next steps to do:*
 - Binding the scripts poly_to_point.py and extract_coords.py into the shiny UI (app.R).
 I suggest to create a new menuItem for that
   (e.g. '7.
 Extraction of centroid coordinates').
+First, the poly_to_point.py script should be sourced and the functions 'MainPolyToPoint_CD' and 'MainPolyToPoint_PF' should be executed with an action Button.
+For creating the csv files, The script extract_coords.py should be sourced and the functions 'mainExtractCoords_CD' and 'mainExtractCoords_PF' should be executed with a second action Button.
 - Implement "List Files" buttons for the new created results obtained by running the new functions of the scripts mask_georeferencing.py, rectifying.py, polygonize.py in the menuItems '4.
 Masking', '5.
 Georeferencing', '6.
 Polygonizing'.
   This would provide consistency among the workflow steps framed in the UI.